CTSteven/StockLiteBoard/README.md

-## Stock Investment Dashboard, with python
+## Implement Simple Stock Investment Dashboard with python
 ---

 ### Go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app)

 ### Purpose

-This project is originally for practice purpose , in order to learn how to build web application in Python way after finished some Deep Learning courses with Jupyter Notebook.
+This project is a practice to learn how to build web application in Python after finished some Deep Learning courses with Jupyter Notebook.
-I found Vincent's blog about using python to build investment tool which could analyze and predict stock's reasonable price based on predicted future value.
+I found Vincent's blog about using python to build investment tool to analyze and predict stock's reasonable price based on predicted future value.
 I am interest in investment.
-I start to work on 1st version , mainly reference to  Vincent's project.
+I start to build 1st version , mainly refer to  Vincent's project.
 ( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information. )

-After 1st version finished, I start to migrate framework , redesign  UI , improve performance, add technical analysis charts , try to make this application easy to use.
+After 1st version , I migrate web framework , redesign  UI , improve performance, add technical analysis charts , try to make this tool more easy to use.
 You can go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app) to try it out.

 This application implement simplified model to predict expected stock price.
 1. Annual_growth